 Who is implementing the model?

-Family Spirit was implemented by 111 home visitors in 2020.
+Family Spirit was implemented by 141 home visitors in 2021.
 The model recommends at least a high school diploma or GED and/or 2 or more years of related work experience for home visitors.
-Family Spirit recommends a caseload of 20 to 25 families for each full-time home visitor, depending on the stage of enrollment and distance of each participant.
+Family Spirit recommends a caseload of up to 20-25 families for each full-time home visitor (100% full-time equivalent), depending on the stage of enrollment for each participant.

 Where is the model implemented?